Extras

 Upcoming webinars

-Exciting new webinars start in February 2026!
-These sessions are designed exclusively for JGA learners, giving you practical tips and insights you can apply straight away.
-Click the titles to register and access full details:
+Sessions are designed exclusively for JGA learners, giving you practical tips and insights you can apply straight away.
+Click the titles to register and access full details.
+Recordings are available for a limited time and are sent out to everyone who registers.

 SEO Essentials: Writing Content That Gets Found – 1 April 2026, 13:00–14:00